How to get an iPhone 11, iPhone 11 Pro on launch day

-Apple just announced three new iPhones: the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
+Apple announced three new iPhones today: the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
 All three models will be available to preorder starting Friday, Sept.
-13, and will be in stores a week later, on Sept.
+13 at 5 a.m.
+PT.
+The new iPhones will be in stores a week later, on Sept.
 20. In the past, ordering an iPhone was an all-night affair.
-You had to stay up late to order the exact minute the Apple Store went back online, and hope there weren't any issues.
-Apple also announced that iOS 13 will be avaiable on Sept.
-19
+You had to stay up late to order the exact minute the Apple Store went back online, and hope there weren't any issues, or else your phone would arrive in a later batch.
+Not so this time.

-The past few iPhone launches, however, have been relatively smooth.
-And to make it even easier, Apple has changed the time preorders start -- letting you sleep in a little, instead of having to be up most of the might.
+A 5am PT start time means that a large swatch of the world can sleep in later.
+Apple may be hoping to snag more preorders this way, rather than just the die-hards who stay up all night in US time zones.

-That said, it's still a good idea to preorder your iPhone as soon as possible to ensure you get it on launch day.
+Even if you have the luxury of sleeping in on preorder day, it's still a good idea to claim your iPhone as soon as possible, or else risk getting it days after the release.
+If you're going to get up early, you definitely want to be in that first batch.
 Here's everything you need to know about ordering the new iPhone this Friday.

+(Apple also announced that iOS 13 will be available on Sept.
+19.)

 iPhone 11 prices